-The University of Washington Diversity Council has completed the UW Diversity Blueprint with university wide goals, strategic priorities, recommended actions, and metrics.
-Read the blueprint here.
+The University of Washington Diversity Council developed the 2022-2026 UW Diversity Blueprint with university-wide goals, strategic priorities and recommended actions.

-The priorities of the Diversity Council are to review and advise on critical diversity issues; to coordinate diversity programs and initiatives across the University; to advise on and manage diversity planning; and to identify and disseminate best practices.
-The University Diversity Council developed the Diversity Blueprint and monitors its progress.
+Membership on the Diversity Council is an opportunity to review and advocate for critical diversity issues, to coordinate diversity programs and initiatives across the University, to advise on and manage diversity planning, and to identify and disseminate best practices.
+The University Diversity Council has also played an important role in developing the Diversity Blueprint and monitoring its progress.

 The Council has been instrumental in bringing about change in several areas, such as coordinating student outreach initiatives across academic units, expanding options related to diversity in the curriculum, and developing assessment measures for diversity goals.
 Diversity Council members are asked to incorporate their understanding of diversity-related concerns within their units to inform the work of the Council.
 Additionally, members are responsible for reporting back to their deans and colleagues, and to ensure that the current work of the Diversity Council is circulated widely within their units.